colaberry/trust-before-intelligence-book/manuscript/04_chapter_3_from_bi_to_agent.md

 He identifies three distinct eras:

 **Software 1.0: (1950s-2010s)** Explicit logic in C++, Java, Python.
-BI infrastructure was built here—rigid schemas, predefined queries, deterministic outputs.
+BI infrastructure was built here with rigid schemas, predefined queries, deterministic outputs.

 **Software 2.0: (2010s-2023)** Neural networks where "code" became learned weights.
-Enterprises adopted this selectively (computer vision, recommendations) but as point solutions within Software 1.0 architectures.
+Enterprises adopted this selectively (computer vision, recommendations) but as point solutions within Software 1.0 architecture.

 **Software 3.0: (2023-Present)** Large Language Models programmable in natural language.
-As Karpathy emphasizes: "Software 3.0 is eating Software 1.0/2.0"—existing software will be rewritten.
+As Karpathy emphasizes: "Software 3.0 is eating Software 1.0/2.0" and existing software will be rewritten.
 [1]

 The implications for enterprise infrastructure are profound.
-MIT research examining 300+ enterprise GenAI initiatives found that 95% fail to deliver measurable business value.
-[2] The primary barrier isn't model quality—it's infrastructure designed for the wrong paradigm.
+MIT NANDA research examining 300+ enterprise GenAI initiatives found that 95% fail to deliver measurable business value.
+[2] The primary barrier isn't model quality, it's systems built on BI-era assumptions that can't adapt to agent-era requirements.

 **Figure 3.1: Software 1.0 to 3.0 Evolution**